yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

 <p>Hi there!
 My name is Ivana Demmel.
-I'm a dedicated yoga practitioner, a teacher with over 1000 hours of training and an ever-learning student of yoga.
-My teaching style reflects my fascination with silence, logic and movement, drawing on various influences from traditional to contemporary.
-Lately I find great inspiration in Angela Farmer’s fluid, explorative movement and Scaravelli's work with breath and gravity.</p>
+I'm a dedicated yoga practitioner, a teacher with over 1000 hours of training and an ever-learning student.
+My teaching style draws on various influences from traditional to contemporary, finding inspiration in mindfulness meditation, anatomy, silence, movement and yoga of self-inquiry.
+I am accredited with the <a href="http://www.independentyoganetwork.org/">Independent Yoga Network</a> (500 IYN).</p>

 <p class="centeredimage"><img src="../images/meditation_in_tall_grass.jpg" alt="Meditation in tall grass"></img></p>